-- 1. The report says that rates of alcohol-related brain damage have been and there may be more cases than previously thought.
-[ESTIMATE] - 2.
-Men and women metabolize alcohol .
-[DIFFERENT] - 3. use of alcohol can lead to memory deficiencies.
-[LONG] - 4.
+1. The report says that rates of alcohol-related brain damage have beencases than previously thought.
+[ESTIMATE] and there may be more 2.
+Men and women metabolize alcohol [DIFFERENT] 3. use of alcohol can lead to memory deficiencies.
+[LONG] 4.
 Korsakoff's syndrome is by short-term memory loss.
-[CHARACTER] - 5.
+[CHARACTER] 5.
 It is common in Scotland and the Netherlands.
-[INCREASE] - 6. of early signs of dementia gives a real chance of preventing the condition.
+[INCREASE] 6. of early signs of dementia gives a real chance of preventing the cond ition.
 [DETECT]

-7 Discussion
+Discussion